North–South Expressway Northern Route: Bukit Kayu Hitam to Sungai Dua, Butterworth

 The expressway begins at the Bukit Kayu Hitam checkpoint in Kedah, where across the border in Thailand the road continues as Phetkasem Road.
 The expressway proceeds southwards concurrently along the old Federal Route 1, which has not been upgraded and is still a limited-access road.
-The first grade-separated interchange, which is with route 194, provides access to the northwestern state of Perlis.
+The first grade-separated interchange, which is with route 46 (previously FT194), provides access to the northwestern state of Perlis.
 The route then enters the heart of the town of Changlun, where it intersects with a few local roads with traffic lights.
 South from the town are several rural villages with residential roads intersecting with the expressway.

 Just to the north of the town of Jitra, route 1 continues southwards while the expressway bends southeast to bypass the said town, marking the end of the concurrency and the start of the controlled-access highway proper.
 Just to the east of the town is the Jitra Toll Plaza, where a one-time payment is made.
 After the toll plaza the expressway continues southwest, entering the district of Kota Setar and interchanging with route 1 near Kepala Batas.
 Shortly south is the Hutan Kampung Toll Plaza, where ticket tolling begins.
-The expressway runs east of the city of Alor Setar, where it makes two interchanges with the Sultanah Bahiyah Highway (route 255), both leading to aforementioned city.
+The expressway runs east of the city of Alor Setar, where it makes two interchanges with the Sultanah Bahiyah Highway (Federal Route 255), both leading to aforementioned city.

 Past the city, route 1 returns to run parallel to the expressway, both running southeasterly to enter the district of Pendang, where the expressway interchanges with a local route leading east to the town of the same name.
 Proceeding southeast, the expressway enters the Kuala Muda district.
 It interchanges once in Gurun, bends southwest, then interchanges twice again near Sungai Petani, once to the northeast of the town and once to the southeast.
 The expressway crosses the bridge over the Muda River, which marks the border between the states of Kedah and Penang.
 The expressway reaches the town of Bertam, where route 1 deviates westwards from parallelism with the expressway.
 Further southwest is the Sungai Dua Toll Plaza, where the ticket system ends and the toll-free section begins.
 The expressway interchanges south of the plaza, just to the west of Sungai Dua.
 This interchange marks one terminus of the Butterworth Outer Ring Road (expressway 17), which goes west towards Bagan Ajam.
 After this interchange the expressway widens to six lanes and the urban speed limit of 90 km/h applies.
 The expressway then crosses the Perai River.